 Let’s face it, “they” have been on offense for almost 20 years and we’ve been on defense and it’s getting worse, not better.
 If you want to get things done like Liberals, then you have to start organizing like Liberals.
 We have to band together and we have to get active and get noisy.
 Real change requires real change.

 Real Change Begins at the Local Level

 I know of no serious political reform that began at the national level.
-All successful political change begins locally with a grassroots effort.
-Example: the 19 anti-2A bills introduced this year were written by 14 legislators.
-Eleven of those 14 legislators once served at the city council level.
-We have to engage local politicians who will someday sit in the state government.
+All successful political change begins at the local, grassroots level.
+Example: Of the 24 state senators who voted Yes on SB 880, 18 of them once served at the city council level.
+We have to engage local politicians who will someday sit at the state level.
+We have to defeat local anti-2A politicians so they never make it that far.
 If we win at the city council level today, then we will win at the state level tomorrow.

 In this political silly season we all get hot and bothered over “Trump vs. Hillary vs. Johnson”, but the truth is that the national election will be decided by millions of votes.
 Your voice will NEVER be heard at the national level.
 A local city council election, however, can be decided by a few dozen votes.
 Your voice can create change at the local level in a way you could never dream at the national level.

 Okay, So What Now?